unknownskl/homebridge-smartglass/README.md

 ### Known issues

-- Bug: Plugin can crash homebridge sometimes
+- Bug: Plugin can crash homebridge sometimes, it is still in beta!
-- Bug: Remote control will shutdown the xbox
+- Only one Xbox per homebridge instance is possible